CurtisGreen/dallas-area-transit-alliance/_posts/dart-cuts.md

 A slide-by-slide fact-check of Rowlett's presentation can be seen [here](https://docs.google.com/presentation/d/1GKMZaz76c3Sck3ZZscDksqYOR-HvFt7lSw7mv2DeDCg).

 ## Irving
 July 11th - Irving city council had DART budget cuts on the agenda.
 At first, it was under the consent agenda, a part of the agenda that is supposed to contain rote items that can be voted on for approval in bulk.
-Many residents reached out asking for them to remove it from the consent agenda so it could've had the full discussion it deserved.
+Many residents reached out asking for them to remove it from the consent agenda to give the resolution the full discussion it deserved.
 Irving obliged, and citizens flocked to the meeting urging the council to vote against the resolution.
 Similar to Plano's council meeting, however, Irving council members made vague arguments of fiscal responsibility and examples of the cut DART funding instead paying for police and fire, or lower property taxes.
 The vote passed unanimously.

 ## Garland & Richardson
 Thankfully, the councils of Garland and Richardson unanimously voted in support of DART's current funding levels, a stark contrast to their neighbors.
 Downtown Garland and CityLine in Richardson have been seeing a lot of development efforts around their transit centers, and it's paying dividends - so maybe it's not too surprising they're against these cuts.